cryptsetup-reencrypt - Man Page

 Note that increasing memory cost also increases time, so the final parameter values are measured by a benchmark.
 The benchmark tries to find iteration time (--iter-time) with required memory cost --pbkdf-memory.
 If it is not possible, the memory cost is decreased as well.
 The parallel cost --pbkdf-parallel is constant and is checked against available CPU cores.

-You can see all PBKDF parameters for particular LUKS2 keyslot with cryptsetup-luksDump(8) command.
+You can see all PBKDF parameters for a particular LUKS2 keyslot with the cryptsetup-luksDump(8) command.

 --progress-frequency seconds

-Print separate line every seconds with reencryption progress.
+Print a separate line every seconds with reencryption progress.

 --progress-json

-Prints progress data in JSON format suitable mostly for machine processing.
-It prints separate line every half second (or based on --progress-frequency value).
-The JSON output looks as follows during progress (except it’s compact single line):
+Prints progress data in JSON format, which is suitable mostly for machine processing.
+It prints a separate line every half second (or based on --progress-frequency value).
+The JSON output looks as follows during progress (except it’s a compact single line):

 {